 Helping build resilience and mitigate the effects of exposure to harmful online content

-IbexMind is a collaboration between Dr David Dean, a clinical psychologist, and Peter King, a consultant on extremist media.
+IbexMind was founded by Peter King, a consultant on extremist media, and Dr David Dean, a consultant clinical neuropsychologist.
 It offers innovative solutions to teams looking to build their resilience and mitigate the effects of regular exposure to potentially distressing media content.

-We have developed a package of interventions, with an emphasis on prevention, specifically designed to help protect teams exposed to such content and demonstrate their employer’s ongoing commitment to their mental health.
+We have developed a package of interventions, with an emphasis on prevention, specifically designed to help protect teams exposed to challenging online content and to help employers demonstrate their ongoing commitment to mental health in the workplace.

 We also offer consultancy to organisations and managers on measures that can be taken to enhance support for employees working in this field.

-Our approach draws on established psychological models including cognitive-behavioural and compassion-focused approaches.
+Our approach draws on established psychological models including cognitive-behavioural and compassion-focused approaches, as well as acceptance and commitment theory.
 It also includes a neuroscientific understanding of how the brain processes traumatic material and how to counteract any harmful effects.

 The Ibex is a mountain goat that moves with ease across rugged terrain.
 Dealing with adverse conditions is second nature to them.